 Code of Practice for Procurement

-The Code of Practice of Procurement and the related Implementation Guidelines cover all NSW Government procurement activities except for goods and services procurement.
+The Code of Practice of Procurement and the related Implementation Guidelines cover all NSW Government procurement activities except for construction procurement.
 The Code outlines the philosophy, obligations and standards of behaviour applicable to all parties in the supply chain during the procurement process.

 - Code of Practice for Procurement - current issue dated 18 January 2005: applies to procurements for which tenders close on or after 1 February 2005 (PDF,108KB)